-In this environment, managing and leading a non-profit is becoming more and more of a challenge, and let’s talk about the white elephant in the room… the ongoing challenge we face attracting outside funding!
+In the current environment, managing and leading a non-profit, is becoming more and more of a challenge, and let’s talk about the white elephant in the room… the ongoing challenge we face attracting outside funding.

-Stop and really assess what’s in your own backyard
+Stop and closely assess what’s in your own backyard.

 A non-profit perspective

 Whilst many of you may be familiar with identifying and applying for funding, are you really giving justice to all the time and heartache you spend on these submissions?

 There are many angles and ways to approach a submission, and each is customised depending on the funder priorities.
 It’s amazing how much of a story, their questions alone, tell us, if we really sit and analyse them… something those who are more experienced will do.